MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 The key parameter "fix_scan_phase" will use Bi-Directional phase correlations to determine the lateral shift between each line (row) of each ROI.

+If the user choses to split frames across multiple `.tiff` files, there will be multiple tiff files in ascending order of an suffix appended to the filename: `_000N`, where n=number of files chosen by the user:

+Single File:
+- sessionX_00001.tiff

+Multi File (<10):
+- sessionX_00001_00001.tiff
+- sessionX_00001_00002.tiff

+Multi File (>=10):
+- sessionX_00001_00001.tiff
+- sessionX_00001_00002.tiff
+- ...
+- sessionX_00001_00010.tiff

+Be careful to make sure that:

+- Each session (series of .tiff files) should be in same directory.

+- No other .tiff files should be in this directory.
+If this happens, an error will throw.

+De-interleaving planes/frames is done via _`convertScanImageTiffToVolume`

+**Output**

+- After successfully running `convertScanImageTiffToVolume`, there will be a single `.h5` file containing extracted data.
+- Each `.mat` contains the following fields:
+    - Y: 4D (x,y,z,t) volume
+    - metadata: struct of metadata retrieved through `get_metadata`

+See `notebooks/Strip_Exploration` for a walkthrough on how ScanImage trims pixels and concatenates adjacent strips into a single image.

 2. Motion Correction: